 His provocative questions about ownership of land – the Indigenous Australian concept of “ownership” versus the European notion – and respect for Mother Earth led our group into a deep discussion that left a lasting impact on me.

 Check out more great Melbourne tours to learn about culture, history and food.
+I also have a guide to the best walking tours in Melbourne.

 Important info about the Aboriginal Heritage Walk